Determining if there is a permanent establishment (PE)

 Preparatory and auxiliary activities:

-- Where a fixed place of business or a dependent agent is unavoidable, the activities undertaken in the UK should be preparatory and auxiliary to the main trading activities of the non-resident company.
+- Where a fixed place of business or a dependent agent is unavoidable, the activities undertaken in the UK should be preparatory and auxiliary to the main trading activities of the non-resident company in order to avoid a PE being established.

 - If a non-resident company has an employee based in the UK, the employee should not be given authority to negotiate or conclude contracts, otherwise a permanent establishment will be created.
 This restriction can be written specifically into the employment contract and followed in practice.

-- Similar restrictions can be written into inter-company agreements if there is a risk that a subsidiary could be a dependent agent.
+- Similar restrictions can be written into inter-company agreements if there is a risk that a UK resident subsidiary could be regarded as being a dependent agent of it’s overseas parent in addition to its own ‘normal’ business activities.

 Disclaimer: This note does not contain a full statement of the law and it does not constitute legal advice.
 Please contact us if you have any questions about the information set out above.